-The U.S. Department of State looks for professionals who are specialized in managing specific Foreign Service responsibilities in other nations of the world.
-This makes it important to get choose a specific field of your interest and attain expertise in that line of work.
+The U.S. Department of State looks for professionals specialising in managing specific Foreign Service responsibilities in other nations.
+This makes it essential to choose a particular field of interest and attain expertise in that line of work.

 Here are a few specialties to choose from:

 Foreign service officer